zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

 ## Utilities

-In addition, to the ability to execute multiple statements in a single round trip to the server, Dapper also provides some additional functionalities that can greatly improve performance in some scenarios.
+In addition to the ability to execute multiple statements in a single round trip to the server, Dapper also provides some additional functionalities that can greatly improve performance in some scenarios.

 - [Async](async): Dapper also provides an Async (asynchronous) version of extension methods
-- [Buffered](buffered): A buffered query return the entire reader at once
+- [Buffered](buffered): A buffered query returns the entire reader at once
 - [Transaction](transaction): Support the transaction and TransactionScope
 - [Stored Procedure](stored-procedure): Has built-in support for caching stored procedures.